 For every task, we complete, two more pop up to take its place, but not everything is worth doing.
 Some things are much more important than others.
-The challenge is differentiating the difference between urgent and important, and that’s where the Four Square Method comes into play.
+The challenge is differentiating the difference between urgent and important, and that’s where the Eisenhower Matrix comes into play.

-One of my favorite ways to prioritize my tasks is by using the Four Square Method, but before we do, let’s look at the difference between Urgent and Important.
+One of my favorite ways to prioritize my tasks is by using the Eisenhower Matrix, but before we do, let’s look at the difference between Urgent and Important.

 Urgent items are those that seem to scream “NOW!” and they put us in a state of reaction.
 If you ever feel like you run from one fire to another, you know the feeling.

 Important tasks are the ones that contribute to your long-term goals.
 These can be urgent, but they seldom are.
 Dwight D. Eisenhower had a successful career and is known to use this technique for sorting his priorities, hence the name!

 Here’s what he said: “What is important is seldom urgent, and what is urgent is seldom important.”

 Okay, now that we know the difference between Urgent and Important, let’s sketch some squares.

 First, draw a large square and then divide it into quadrants.
 Then, across the top two squares, write “Urgent” and “Not Urgent.”
 Next, write “Important” and “Not Important” down the left side boxes, like so:

 Finally, you take your entire to-do list and dump it into these four squares.
 But before you do, remember that not everything is equal.
 Some things are much more important than the others, so keep the 80/20 rule in mind.